bitrix24/b24restdocs/api-reference/tasks/comment-item/task-comment-item-is-action-allowed.md

 >
 > Who can execute the method: any user

-The method `task.commentitem.isactionallowed` checks if the action is allowed.
+The method `task.commentitem.isactionallowed` checks if the action is permitted.

 ## Parameters